forcedotcom/salesforcedx-vscode/docs/_articles/en/index.md

 ## Videos

-- [Quick Tour of the Extensions](https://www.youtube.com/watch?v=njKzjOTzEjo&list=PLgIMQe2PKPSIVPDsaiYIMGnFxtcrUus6M&index=6&t=0s) - Shown in Code Builder (pilot).
+- [Quick Tour of the Extensions](https://www.youtube.com/watch?v=njKzjOTzEjo&list=PLgIMQe2PKPSIVPDsaiYIMGnFxtcrUus6M&index=6&t=0s) - Shown in Code Builder (beta).
 All functionality is the same on desktop.
 - [Language Support](https://youtu.be/s5X4yGBRWTM)
 - [Accessing Orgs and Source](https://youtu.be/pi5Zho9ft3s)
 - [Test and Debug](https://youtu.be/f6OacBmQk1g)